Torrington Company: History

-The Excelsior Needle Company was originally formed in order to exploit a new process for manufacturing needles called "cold swaging," a form of swaging in which the needles were formed with their pointed ends while the metal was cold.
+The Excelsior Needle Company was originally formed to exploit a new process for manufacturing needles called "cold swaging," a form of swaging in which the needles were formed with their pointed ends while the metal was cold.
 This was useful because while early sewing machines had been invented by the mid-1800s, the needles at the time were ineffective and imprecise, hammered out similarly to how blacksmiths formed horseshoes.
 The Excelsior Needle Company was based on a machine invented In 1864 by two men in Connecticut named Orrin Hopson and Herman Brooks, which could compress sections of steel in a way that they eventually found out was useful for producing better blanks (shaped pieces of metal) for sewing needles.
 In 1866, Hopson and Brooks sold the patent to the machine to seven businessmen in Wolcottville, Connecticut (a neighborhood in Torrington), for $5,000 and 100 out of the 800 shares in the newly created Excelsior Needle Company.

 By the mid-1870s, the Excelsior Needle Company was producing over 30,000 needles a day.
 In 1890, the Excelsior Needle Company acquired the National Needle Company, based in Springfield, Massachusetts.
 Around the 1890s, the company expanded and diversified, beginning to produce latch needles for knitting machines, heavy hook needles used in shoemaking, as well as spokes for bicycle wheels (in a subsidiary called the Torrington Swaging Company).
 As the company expanded further, and sewing needles became less important, the executors of the company transferred the assets of the Excelsior Needle Company to a new parent company called the Torrington Company of Maine.